Real Time Multiplayer

 .

 in the log.
+Congratulations!
 You've successfully deployed a server!
-If you click the Show

-You can find the domain your server is deployed at by clicking in the top left (where it says thundering-polo
+You can find the domain your server is deployed at by clicking Settings

 This server will simply log a message every time someone connects.
 This should be enough to start working on our client and confirm that it connects to the server.